What kind of bike do I need?

 What about interacting with foot-borne peregrinos?

 Courtesy is called for, of course.
-Please give some kind of warning of your approach, whether a modest "Hola," or a more robust "¡Buen Camino!" or—seriously—your bicycle bell.
+Please give some kind of warning of your approach, whether a hearty "Hola," or a robust "¡Buen Camino!" or your bicycle bell, a bell that's loud enough to hear at some distance, not merely a little ting-a-ling bell.
+Whatever you do, do it enough in advance that pedestrians can react.
 Be sure and slow down if overtaking someone on horseback to give the rider plenty of time to take control of the animal and to help you proceed.
+Again advance warning on your part is called for.